 You know what's great?
 Food that everyone can enjoy!
 Food that isn't pretentious and doesn't need a half-dozen footnotes to understand.
 Food like the stuff they've got going on at Prawn on the Lawn.
 Established in 2013 by Rick and Katie Toogood, POTL began life as a seafood bar and fishmonger but has now been extended to include a 35 seater restaurant.
 We're glad that decision was made because this fuss-free eatery does a whole Padstow brown crab for £22 and, considering how silly London can get with its pricing, that's something that makes us very, very happy indeed.

-With its name like the title of an Iris Murdoch novel, The Sea, The Sea is a chef-led fish shop that operates as a deli by day and a champagne and seafood bar by night.
+With its name like the title of an Iris Murdoch novel, The Sea, The Sea is a chef-led fish shop that operates as a deli by day and a champagne and seafood bar by night alongside a new, chef's table-style restaurant in Hackney.
 With its name like the holler of a toddler at Brighton pier, The Sea, The Sea specialises in inventive plates like lobster rice sandu and tiger prawn red miso crisp with grated kobe nuts.
 With its name like where a sailor went to, The Sea, The Sea ages its own fish on-site in a bespoke ageing cabinet.
 With its name like the best part of a beach holiday abroad, The Sea, The Sea holds a plaice in our hearts.

 28-32 St Martin's Court, WC2N 4AL